cockroachdb/docs/v21.2/transactions.md

 `RESTORE`, or `CREATE STATISTICS` statements.

 {{site.data.alerts.callout_info}}
-Enabling `transaction_rows_read_err` disables the auto commit optimization for mutation statements in implicit transactions.
-For write limits CockroachDB can count how many rows have been modified before using the auto commit optimization.
-However, for read limits CockroachDB doesn't have that information on the write path, so must disable the auto commit.
+Enabling `transaction_rows_read_err` disables a performance optimization for mutation statements in implicit transactions where CockroachDB can auto-commit without additional network round trips.
 {{site.data.alerts.end}}

 ## See also